 Instead of having two separate lives – one for work and one outside of work – this generation believes that their job isn’t just a career, it’s their life, too.
 In order to have a fulfilling life, millennials need positions that seamlessly integrate into their personal schedules.

 Adapting your management style and work environment to hit these different desires will ensure your millennial workforce stays motivated and happy.
-See on how management can help keep workers engaged.
+See how management can help keep workers engaged.